v6ak/pa193-review-of-doxygen-validator/README.md

 ## Parser
 * As notes in tokenizer, it assumes that it has input with `\` escape sequences filtered out by the tokenizer.
 * The parser seems to be very stateful.
-* TODO: To be analyzed
+* TODO: To be analyzed deeper
 * Some wrongly processed inputs found.
-(No memory corruption, though.)
+(No memory corruption so far, though.)
+See the `successful` directory.
 * It uses modern safe C++, which is not so much error prone as old C functions.